Free and Independent Faction: 1875 return

 This period in government preceded the Faction's ultimate downfall.
 Now identified as one of the "center-left" parliamentary leaders, Ionescu parted with the Faction during his tenure, leaving his Moldavian colleagues in Chamber as an unaffiliated group.
 As early as 1875, Ceaur-Aslan had joined G. Sturdza's branch of the "White" caucus in Iași, though opposing from within the ascendancy of Junimist cadres.
 In February 1877, Kogălniceanu, Vernescu and other moderates withdrew from the embryonic PNL, leaving it to be taken over by the "Reds"; the Faction remained aligned with the "Mozhar Pasha" group.
 Its list of adversaries included, from April, a Moderate Liberal Party—formed in Moldavia by Kogălniceanu and Mârzescu, alongside Ciupercescu, Eugeniu Alcaz, and Vasile Conta.
 Also antisemitic, this new group saw itself as a morally superior alternative on the left, specifically designed to replace the Faction.

 Kogălniceanu in particular criticized Ionescu's performance at Foreign Affairs, accusing him of incompetence and of wasting government resources on the Factionalist political machine; he called on Brătianu to renounce his alliance with Ionescu's "insignificant liberal group".
 He achieved this goal the same month, when he himself took up the position of Foreign Minister.
 Other Factionalists continued to serve in more minor positions.
 Gheorghian was Prefect of Iași County, but was constantly pressured by the Moderate Liberals into resigning.
 Holding a similar position in Covurlui County, Vasile Holban was denounced by prosecutor N. Moscachi of running a dictatorial administration to "satisfy the interests" of his more famous relative, Alecu.
-The "Whites" also regarded Factionalist rule as disastrous, noting that adherents of that group had created a spoils system: those who rented from the state were granted rebates; others made fortunes as "middlemen between the state and the Jews".
+The latter's career was explored by Kogălniceanu and Cobălcescu's newspaper, Steaua României, who alleged that Factionalist control over the Iași council had seen Jews turned into regular tax collectors, who were dependent on Holban's whims and paid him protection fees.
+The "Whites" similarly regarded Factionalist rule as disastrous, noting that adherents of that group had created a spoils system: those who rented from the state were granted rebates; others made fortunes as "middlemen between the state and the Jews".

+1878–1879 crisis

-Managed by Brătianu and Kogălniceanu, and under a temporary truce between the PNL and the "Whites", the country pursued her independence, entering the Russo-Turkish War.
+Managed by Brătianu and Kogălniceanu, and under a temporary truce between the PNL and the "Whites", the country pursued her independence, entering the Russo–Turkish War.
 On May 9, 1877, as Kogălniceanu proclaimed national sovereignty, Ionescu was one of two deputies to abstain.
 As a Factionalist senator, Voinov voted against independence.
 However, other Factionalists, including Vizanti and Tzony, enlisted for service in the Civic Guard of Iași, training alongside adversaries such as Carp, Maiorescu, and Pogor.
 During the war, Ionescu resumed his campaigning for a more liberal regime for land-and-labor disputes.
 He and Vizanti proposed state regulations of contracts between landowners and peasants, as well as a continued system of land distribution from state property to landless veterans.